Faster JavaScript Trim

 @Scott Trenda, interesting about IE not interpreting

-\vas a vertical tab when embedded in a string literal, especially since it is handled correctly in regexes (/\v/.test("\x0b") == true).
-I’ll fix that intrim10.I’ve actually been using something very similar to your
+as a vertical tab when embedded in a string literal, especially since it is handled correctly in regexes (/\v/.test("\x0b") == true

-trim13recently.
-The only (edge case) problem is that browsers interpret\sdifferently (see JavaScript, Regex, and Unicode, and the test page).
-I’ve left the very quick and dirtytrim10/11up there since their ugliness seems to have inspired others to improve them.As for your observations about
+up there since their ugliness seems to have inspired others to improve them.As for your observations about

-^\s*vs.^\s+, that depends on the implementation.
-Another alternative to consider is^\s\s*.
+.
 The difference stems from internal optimizations like whether or not a pre-check of required characters is performed, and the relative cost of success vs. failure to match.Pingback by Ajaxian » JavaScript Trim Optimizations on 3 February 2008:

 […] Simon found this gem.
 Steven Levithan wrote about optimizing a JavaScript trim. […]